 3. Libaong White Beach

 There are also a few hotels on Libaong Beach, but they’re much simpler than those in Dumaluan and therefore cheaper.
-So if you want to sleep right by the beach without spending much, this is the spot.
+So if you want to stay right by the beach without spending much, this is the spot.

 Places to stay in Libaong Beach: Amarela Resort and Aramara Resort.